IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *Client Credential*

-The Authorization Server may support other grant types (see [ITI TF-1: 34.4.1.1 Authorization Grant Types](#34411-authorization-grant-types)), e.g,:
+The Authorization Server may support other grant types (see [ITI TF-1: 34.4.1.1 Authorization Grant Types](#34411-authorization-grant-types)).

-- *Device Authorization*

-- *SAML Client or User Assertions*

-- *JSON Web Token (JWT) Grants*

-- other OAuth 2.1 extension grant types

 #### 34.1.1.3 Resource Server